 Every local authority is required to maintain two lists in relation to ACV in its area:

-- A list of land and buildings in its area that are of community value (ACV List); and
+- A list of land and buildings of community value (ACV List); and

-- A list of land and buildings in its area unsuccessfully nominated for inclusion on the ACV List.
+- A list unsuccessfully nominated land and buildings for inclusion on the ACV List.

-Both of these lists must be available for free inspection and a local authority must provide a free copy of the lists if requested to do so.
+Both lists must be available for free inspection, and a local authority must provide a free copy of the lists if requested to do so.

 A local authority must amend or remove an entry on its ACV List to: